windsonsea/k8s/content/en/blog/_posts/2026/kubernetes-v1-36-release/index.md

 ### Mutable CSINode Allocatable Property

 In Kubernetes v1.36, the Mutable `CSINode` Allocatable feature graduates to stable.
-This enhancement resolves a limitation where node storage resource limits, such as the maximum number of volumes a node can attach, were static and set only during the initial registration of the Container Storage Interface (CSI) driver.
+This enhancement allows [Container Storage Interface (CSI)](https://kubernetes-csi.github.io/docs/introduction.html) drivers to dynamically update the reported maximum number of volumes that a node can handle.

 With this update, the `kubelet` can dynamically update a node's volume limits and capacity information.
 The `kubelet` adjusts these limits based on periodic checks or in response to